What is a Dental Implant?

 As you can see from their impeccable credentials, each doctor has had distinguished training and experience.
 As you can see from the patient photos, every care and effort is placed to ensure the mouth works in harmony and the smile looks great.
 That’s their goal – make the teeth and oral cavity mouth approach the natural and holistic ideals.

 The whole team is right there.
 You never have to leave the office.
-Dr. Davis (who was once again honored to be included in the ‘Guide to America’s Top Dentists’), Dr. Sivitz, the periodontist, bone grafting and implant surgeon, are skilled diagnosticians and clinicians who together have more than forty years of dental implant surgery and implant restoration experience.
-Proper planning, implementation and maintenance are the three keys to successful dental implant treatments.
+Dr. Davis (who was once again honored to be included in the ‘Guide to America’s Top Dentists’), Dr. Quinn and the periodontist, bone grafting and implant surgeon, are skilled diagnosticians and clinicians who together have more than fifty years of dental implant surgery and implant restoration experience.
+Proper planning, implementation and maintenance are the three keys to successful dental implant treatment.
 These doctors take full advantage of the digital radiography (digital panoramic, periapical and bitewing x-rays), digital photography (extraoral and intraoral) and digital simulation and projected result simulation systems.